Canop/bounded-cache/readme.md

 ## Introduction

-A fast LRU cache forgetting the least recently accessed entry when the maximal number of entries is reached.
+A fast and light LRU cache forgetting the least recently accessed entry when the maximal number of entries is reached.
 Optionally, age of entries can be checked to invalidate those whose time-to-leave is exceeded.

 All operations are fast, O(1) and synchronous.